blockworks-foundation/mango-explorer/README.md

 There are some notebook pages to explore Mango account structures for your own accounts.

+There is also a functional liquidator.

 The goal is not to be easy to use (although that would be nice!).
 The goal is to show you how the system works and allow you to use some simeple code to interact with it.

+## Running the liquidator

+Check out the [Quickstart](Quickstart.md) documentation - it's a walkthrough of setting up and running the liquidator, from creating the account, 'balancing' the wallet across the different tokens, and running the liquidator itself.

+It can take around 30 minutes to run through.

+Requirements:
+* A server with docker installed
+* Some SOL to pay for transactions
+* Some USDT to fund the liquidation wallet

 ## Running the notebooks